komar41/vigma/README.md

 ### Installing Manually

+VIGMA uses Python 3.11.
 If you want to install VIGMA manually, you should:

 - Follow this [guide](https://docs.anaconda.com/free/anaconda/install/index.html) to install Anaconda.
 - Follow this [link](https://nodejs.org/en/download/) to install Node.
 Prebuilt binaries/installer is the easiest way to perform installation.